 "We don't want the God of Israel, and His Anointed, ruling over us!" they say.
 That's the way it was in the psalmist's day.
-It's no different in ours, is it?
+It's no different in ours.

-Right here is the attitude of the world towards God, God's Son, and God's Word.
-The world says, "We want to run our own lives.
-We don't need God.
-His Word is not our authority.
-And we certainly don't want His Son to rule over us.
-We want to call our own shots."
+Right here we see the attitude of the present world towards God, God's Son, and God's Word, which says, "We want to run our own lives.
+We don't want God and His Word to be our authority.
+And we certainly don't want His Son to rule over us."

-Just think about it.
-For the most part, people don't care if you talk about "God" in general terms.
-Why not?
-It's because people tend to define "God" in their own terms anyway.
-An abstract "God" doesn't threaten anyone.
+Oh, for the most part, people don't care if you talk about "God" in the generic because they can define "God" to mean whatever they want.
+"God in the abstract" doesn't threaten anyone.
 He can get even you a few votes, as politicians have learned.
-How many political speeches have you heard that referred to "God" in the abstract?

-But what happens when you bring up "Jesus" in a conversation, and tell people they need to know Him?
-"Don't preach at me!" they say.
-"You're narrow minded!" they accuse.
+But what happens when you bring up "the Lord and Savior Jesus Christ" in a conversation?
+Now that's a different story.
+"That's offensive," they say.
+"You're narrow minded!" they insist.

 What's the difference?
-You can't easily "redefine" Jesus.
-His claims are in black and white in the Word of God.
-He said He was the Messiah, the only Messiah.
-And His claims force us to make a decision.
-You're either going to agree with Jesus or disagree with Him.
+You can't easily redefine Jesus.
+His claims are black and white in the Word of God.
+He said He was the Messiah, the only way to God.
+He forces you to make a decision.
+You're either going to agree with Him, or not.
 You're going to receive Him or reject Him.
 There's no middle ground.

 In his book, More Than a Carpenter, Josh McDowell asks the question, "How is Jesus different from other religious leaders?
 Why don't the names of Buddha, Mohammed, and Confucius offend people?
 The reason is that these others didn't claim to be God, but Jesus did.
-That is what makes Him so different from other religious leaders."
-[6]
+That is what makes Him so different from other religious leaders."6